Target (project): Others

-Additionally, Target is involved in the data management for other astronomical projects such as KiDs/VIKING astronomical survey using OmegaCAM, the ESO's MUSE instrument (mounted on the Very Large Telescope) and MICADO (to be mounted on the E-ELT).
-In addition the datacentric approach to data management prompted by Target has been adopted by the ESA's Euclid mission.
+Additionally, Target is involved in the data management for other astronomical projects, such as the KiDs/VIKING astronomical survey using OmegaCAM, the ESO's MUSE instrument (mounted on the Very Large Telescope), and MICADO (to be mounted on the E-ELT).
+In addition, the data-centric approach to data management prompted by Target has been adopted by the ESA's Euclid mission.
 The project's spin-off company Target Holding B.V. also manages a number of commercial projects with private businesses in the North of the Netherlands.

 Public outreach and education is also part of the project remit and Target has organised many public events.
 The Infoversum 3D theatre is a spin-off of the Target project and provides a facility for the visualisation and explanation of scientific data for large groups.